Germany's Merkel touts 'spirit of partnership' at Climate Adaptation Summit | DW | 25.01.2021

 "In the spirit of the Paris Agreement, we must be ambitious and solidary," Macron added.
 "This is our collective and individual responsibility."

-Bangladeshi Prime Minister Sheikh Hasina said the country is the "ground zero of climate change" and touted locally-led movements to improve climate impact.
+Bangladeshi Prime Minister Sheikh Hasina said the country is the "ground zero of climate change" and touted locally-led movements to mitigate climate impacts.

 The host nation launched the event by announcing a pledge to pump €20 million ($24 million) into a fund to help the world's least-developed nations adapt to changes related to the climate.